unccd/Prais4-reporting-manual/SO1.md

 - Proportion of land that is degraded over total land area (SDG indicator 15.3.1) in the baseline period
 - Proportion of land that is degraded over total land area (SDG indicator 15.3.1) in the reporting period
-- Progress towards LDN in the reporting period
 - Degradation hotspots (for countries that provide spatial data in the PRAIS 4 platform)
 - Improvement brightspots (for countries that provide spatial data in the PRAIS 4 platform).